sundeepbassi/fun-ships/README.md

 ### Acknowledgements

 I would like to thank my mentor Miguel Martinez for being an excellent mentor anf guiding me with the project.
 Miguel's insights, experince and knowledge have empowered me to try to do my best and not to give up.

+I would like to thank fellow students from slack and Matt Bodden the 5p lead in encouraging me to do my best.

 I would like to thank Scott and Ed from the tutor support team to find good solutions whislt working with my code.